AmitKumarPrasad1846/CropShield_AI/README.md

-# CropShield_AI
+# CropShield 🌱

-CropShield is a collaborative project developed to provide a simple and user-friendly solution for farmers, focusing on accessibility and ease of use.
+CropShield is a collaborative web development project designed to make agricultural information and tools more accessible to farmers.

+## 👥 Contributors
+- **Amit Kumar Prasad**
+- **Akshata Sharma**